Cedariver

-Cedariver, formerly known as The Baker Reservation, is a 55 acre open space preserve located on the Charles River in Millis, Massachusetts.
+Cedariver, formerly known as The Baker Reservation, is a 55 acre open space reserve located on the Charles River in Millis, Massachusetts.
 The property, acquired in 2004 by the land conservation non-profit organization The Trustees of Reservations, includes farm fields, woodlots, and 1 mi of river frontage.

 Cedariver is open to hiking, picnicking, car-top boating, cross country skiing, and other passive pursuits.
 A trailhead is located on Forest Road in Millis.
 The property was a 2004 gift of the family of Polly Baker.